An Online Course for Aspiring EcoSattvas

 If you’re part of a group, your organizer should send you the link for registration so that you can pay the group rate.
 Of course, we welcome individuals to register for the training directly.

-Registration fees are listed below.
-Fees will be lower for those registering as part of a group.
+Learn more about our registration fees here.
 As always, while we depend on course fees to cover our substantial costs, scholarships will be available.
 No one will be turned away from the course for lack of funds.

 - Now: Organizers can create groups here; participants can register here